 Remember the key benefit to businesses will be the management information which will be available.

-oe:gen has been working with Salesforce [SFDC Partner] for the past 6 years and are often asked to integrate with other systems – or to use workflows to create a business application on the Salesforce platform.
+oe:gen has been working with Salesforce for the past 6 years and are often asked to integrate with other systems or use workflows to create business applications on the Salesforce platform.

 4. Salesforce for Customer or Partner Portals (Communities)

-The phrase “The Social Enterprise” was coined by Salesforce a few years ago – and we’re now seeing the porous membrane effect – as more and more companies chose to transparently share more and more information with their customers and partners. oe:gen has delivered communities – to include UX and skinning to match corporate brand guidelines.
+The phrase “The Social Enterprise” was coined by Salesforce a few years ago, and we’re now seeing the porous membrane effect — as more and more companies chose to transparently share more and more information with their customers and partners. oe:gen has delivered communities, including UX and skinning to match corporate brand guidelines.

-INDICATIVE COST – Customer Community Licence – pricing is now based on per user / log-ins – POA.
-Design and Implementation – £15,000+
+INDICATIVE COST – Community Licences: pricing is now based on per user / log-ins – POA.
+Design and Implementation is £12,000+

 5. Salesforce for Automated Marketing [Pardot]